What is user engagement?

 How to calculate user engagement

-To calculate your user engagement, first decide on a time frame, and then on a KPI.
-(See below for some suggested engagement specific KPIs) Then, divide the number of engaged users (those who comment, click, share, or consume your content) by the total number of users over the same period of time.
-Multiply the result by 100 to express the value as a percentage.
+To calculate user engagement, choose a time frame and a specific KPI.
+Divide the number of engaged users (those who interact with your content) by the total users during that period, then multiply by 100 to get the percentage.

 For example, say a product page devoted to a new collection features a promotional video, a place for comments, a link to share, and a “notify me when available” field.
 To calculate the weekly engagement rate, take the number of visitors who engaged with the page either by watching the video, signing up for the notification list, sharing with their social circles, leaving a comment, or a combination of these actions and divide by the number of visitors total.
 When expressed as a percentage, this will give you an engagement rate for the week, which you can then compare to other time frames, or product launches.